Methods and data standards

 Data are normalized across:

-Environmental variables (temperature, pH, oxygen, weather, water conditions, habitat context)
+Environmental Variables (temperature, pH, oxygen, weather, water conditions)

-Socio-economic and governance indicators where available (protected areas, management strategies)
+Socio-economic and Governance indicators (protected areas, management strategies)

 Education, engagement, impact KPIs